-- 2. The Council defines fraud as 'any activity where deception is used for personal gain or to cause loss to another.'
-Fraud can be committed in one of three ways: - Fraud by false representation Examples include providing false information on a grant or Blue Badge application, staff claiming to be sick when they are in fact fit and well or submitting time sheets or expenses with exaggerated or entirely false hours and/or expenses.
+- 6. The Council defines fraud as 'any activity where deception is used for personal gain or to cause loss to another.'
+Fraud can be committed in one of three ways: - Fraud by false representation Examples include providing false information on a grant or Blue Badge application, staff claiming to be sick when they are in fact fit and well or submitting time sheets or expenses with exaggerated or entirely false hours and/or expenses. - Fraud by failing to disclose information Examples include failing to disclose a financial interest in a company KCC is trading with or failing to disclose a personal relationship with someone who is applying for a job at the Council.